10 must-read books from Sweden

 Winner of Sweden’s prestigious August Prize for literature, this quiet, meditative ode to a small Värmland village on the brink of depopulation is quite unlike anything else.
 Composed of the interwoven testimonies of almost all of the 40 remaining inhabitants of Osebol, this sparse, poem-like text details their lives and thoughts without commentary or narrative, as though snatched straight from conversations.

 The resulting work – a whopping 800 pages long, and full of local detail – presents a microcosm of life and contemplation of home, elevating voices that we are not used to seeing in literature.
-Perfect for slow, gentle, transporting reading.
+A Sunday Telegraph and Guardian book of the year, this is perfect for slow, gentle, transporting reading.

 Translated by Deborah Bragan-Turner (2020/2021)